wowiamhere/CodeSamples/ReadMe.md

 - UsersController#index (displays all data on table if user logged in && adin -skip before filter)
 	- checks
 		- redirect to root_url if not logged in
-		- @users Enumerable is set
+		- users Enumerable is set
 		- response status
 		- renders :index template
 - UsersController#show (shows 1 item in table if logged in && user == current_user -skip before filter)